khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 #### Clear icon

 A clear icon can appear in the right corner when the input field isn’t empty.
 It helps users clear the content with a single click.
 After removing the content it disappears and focus is placed on the input field.
+The clear icon should be implemented as a button, should be accessible via keyboard and its name should be set to “Clear”.

-The clear icon isn’t necessary for the majority of input fields but is mandatory for [search boxes](/components/search).
+The clear icon can be useful for input fields that satisfy both of the following criteria:

+* the input field is filled-in repeatedly by the same user
+* the data to be entered differs significantly from one use of the input field to the next

+Applied in practice, this means that only certain input fields should have the clear icon.
+[Search boxes](/components/search) tend to satisfy both of the criteria mentioned above so using a clear icon for them is mostly desirable.

 ### Text area